yowainwright/pastoralist/README.md

 Release commands do not create pull requests or push `main`.
 If `package.json` already contains the beta version to publish, run `bun run release` from clean, up-to-date `main`; it tags the current package version and pushes the tag that triggers publishing.
+The bare `release` command rejects stable manifest versions so maintainers must choose an explicit stable increment.
 For normal semver releases, run `bun run release:patch`, `bun run release:minor`, or `bun run release:major`; these commands use the next available stable tag for the requested increment.
 To advance to a new beta version, run `bun run release:beta`.
 To tag the manifest version directly, run `bun run release:tag`.
 Dry-run variants are available as `release:patch:dry`, `release:minor:dry`, `release:major:dry`, and `release:beta:dry`.